Alabama — Hell’s Gate Bridge

 Over two dozen emergency room staff were KOed after a woman named Gloria Ramirez had her blood drawn in the ER.
 The very second her blood began being sampled, a foul odor filled the entire area and Ramirez’s skin began taking on an oily sheen.

 Suddenly, multiple medical support staff began to pass out and / or lose control of their limbs.
-The entire Emergency room was evacuated, safe for a skeleton crew of doctors still trying to save Ramirez’s life.
+The entire Emergency room was evacuated, save for a skeleton crew of doctors still trying to save Ramirez’s life.
 They failed, and she died forty minutes after being admitted.

 This created a media frenzy, with many outside theorists supposing that Ramirez wasn’t human.
 There has been no ironclad “official” explanation for what happened in 1984 at Riverside General Hospital.